klaudiosinani/signale/docs/readme.md

 ## Thanks

-Tons of thank you to the amazing people that help out with the creation and maintenance of the translations!
-Your contributions make Signale available to everyone around the world! ❤️
+Tons of thank you to the amazing people that help out with the creation and maintenance of the translations, your contributions make Signale available to everyone around the world!